Updated January 20, 2021

-Sales Example: - let's assume you sold 3 widgets to a customer at a cost of $15 each and you charged your customer $9.00 for shipping.
-With proportional shipping configured, each line item on the order would be allocated $3.00 of the shipping revenue for a total of $18 per line item.
+Sales Example: You sold three widgets to a customer at a cost of $15 each and charged your customer $9.00 for shipping.
+With proportional shipping configured, each line item on the order is allocated $3.00 of the shipping revenue for a total of $18 per line item.

-Expense Example: - let's assume you purchased 3 books from Amazon at a cost of $6.00 each and Amazon charged you $6.00 for shipping.
-With proportional shipping configured, each line item on the order would be allocated $2.00 of the shipping expense for a cost of $8.00 per book.
+Expense Example: You purchased three books from Amazon at a cost of $6.00 each and Amazon charged you $6.00 for shipping.
+With proportional shipping configured, each line item on the order is allocated $2.00 of the shipping expense for a cost of $8.00 per book.

 Greenback gives you the option to itemize ancillary elements, such as Discounts, within a transaction.
-Greenback provides 3 methods for handling discounts that may exist within a sales or expense transaction.
+Greenback provides three methods for handling discounts that may exist within a sales or expense transaction.

 With the proportional method all discounts are allocated proportionally across line items during export.

-Example: - let's assume you purchased 3 books from Amazon at a cost of $6.00 each and Amazon provided you with a $3.00 discount.
-With proportional discounts configured, each line item on the order would be allocated a $1.00 discount for a cost of $5.00 per book.
+Example: You purchased three books from Amazon at a cost of $6.00 each and Amazon provided you with a $3.00 discount.
+With proportional discounts configured, each line item on the order is allocated a $1.00 discount for a cost of $5.00 per book.

 With the line item method all discounts on an order are bundled and exported as a single, grouped line item.
 This method gives you the ability to associate all discounts to a single account during export.